THE PSYCHOLOGY OF GETTING DRESSED

 Is wardrobe paralysis related to anxiety?

 Yes.
-Wardrobe paralysis shares psychological roots with decision anxiety and perfectionism.
-The fear of making the "wrong" choice — dressing inappropriately for an occasion, not looking your best — can make the decision feel higher-stakes than it is.
-Morning time pressure amplifies this.
-Research on decision fatigue shows that self-control and good decision-making deplete through the day, which is why many people find morning outfit decisions particularly difficult.
+The fear of making the "wrong" choice — being underdressed for something, not looking put-together — elevates the decision beyond its actual stakes.
+Morning time pressure makes this worse.
+Decision fatigue research shows we make worse choices as the day goes on, which is why many people find morning outfit decisions particularly difficult.

 How many clothes does the average person own?